ingridscience

 Seeds in the cold do not grow well (discuss: seed germination is triggered by the warmth of spring).

-Seeds that are damaged sometimes germinate (discuss: probably depending on whether the embryo is been damaged or just the cotyledons).
+Seeds that are damaged sometimes germinate (discuss: probably depending on whether the plant embryo (new root and leaves) is been damaged or just the cotyledons (food storage part)).

 Optional continuation of experiment: